ortus-docs/wirebox-docs/mapping-dsl/wirebox-configuration.md

 # WireBox Configuration

 The configuration binder has the same methods as the implicit structures that can be used to configure WireBox for operation but using methods instead of data.
+All methods return an instance of the binder so you can concatenate methods.

 | Method Signature | Description |
 | --- | --- |